-Anscor began investing in Y-mAbs Therapeutics, Inc. in 2015 and it was listed on the Nasdag (Ticker YMAB) in 2018.
-Y-mAbs is a clinical stage biopharmaceutical company focused on developing and commercializing novel, antibody-based therapeutic products to treat cancer.
+Anscor began investing in Y-mAbs Therapeutics, Inc. in 2015 and it was listed on the NASDAQ (Ticker: YMAB) in September 2018.
+Y-mAbs is a clinical-stage biopharmaceutical company focused on the development and commercialization of novel, antibody-based therapeutic products to treat cancer.